Skip to content

 End If

-' Open the binary file for reading
+' open binary file for reading

 Dim dataIn As BinaryReader = Nothing